ishratarshad/ishratarshad/README.md

 # Hi, I'm Ishrat!
-Currently, I'm studying CS at Hunter.
-Let connect!
+I'm a AI/ML Fellow at Cornell and I'm studying CS & Econ at Hunter.

 ### 📊 GitHub Activity